ilchen/cryptopals/index.md

 Without parallelizing this easily take a few minutes.
 I implemented [logic to carry such scans in parallel](https://github.com/ilchen/cryptopals/blob/master/src/main/java/com/cryptopals/Set8.java#L309-L355) to save time.

-2. Once you know Bob's private key b modulo the product of small primes `r` = 37220200115549684379403037 (b mod r = n), taking a DLog in E(GF(p)) to recover the full private ket will take a few hours of time.
+2. Once you know Bob's private key `b` modulo the product of small primes `r` = 37220200115549684379403037 (b mod r = n), taking a DLog in E(GF(p)) to recover the full private ket will take a few hours of time.
 The larger `r`, the less effort DLog will take.
 Are there any other small factors to use?
 I searched up to 2<sup>32</sup>
 and didn't find any.
 However there's a small improvement possible.
-Remember that the order of the twist has a divisor of 2 but no subgroup of order 2?
-Its smallest subgroup has order 11.
-However the twist has a subgroup of order 22.
+Remember that the order of the twist has a divisor of 2 but that you cannot find a subgroup of order 2 if you assume the twist is a cyclic group of order 233970423115425145549737651362517029924?
+The smallest subgroup you'll find has order 11.
+However you can find a subgroup of order 22.
 So instead of finding residues of Bob's private key modulo these primes [11, 107, 197, 1621, 105143, 405373, 2323367] I switched to searching for residues of moduli [22, 107, 197, 1621, 105143, 405373, 2323367] instead.
 Garner's algorithm still works fine as its only requirement is that moduli be pairwise co-prime.
 This let me learn Bob's key modulo `r` = 74440400231099368758806074 instead of modulo 37220200115549684379403037, roughly halving the time needed to take DLog later on.

+   A still cleaner way to address this would be to spend more time analyzing the twist and figuring out the order of its largest cyclic group, which is obviously less than the order of the twist 233970423115425145549737651362517029924.
+And then search for generators of small subgroups relative to this cyclic subgroup.

 3. Applying the the kangaroo attack from Challenge 58 is also non-trivial and I made a couple of mistakes initially.
 One can get away with them if Bob's private key is small.
 Yet if Bob's private key is the same number of bits as the legit generator